selefaith26/Credit-Clustering/credit_report.md

 ## Problem Statement

 Credit card companies manage thousands of customers with vastly different spending behaviors.
 Understanding these differences allows companies to personalize offers, manage risk, and improve customer retention.
-This project applies two data mining techniques — K-Means Clustering and Association Rules — to the Credit Card Dataset for Clustering to identify distinct customer segments and uncover behavioral patterns.
+This project applies two data mining techniques, K-Means Clustering and Association Rules, to the Credit Card Dataset for Clustering to identify distinct customer segments and uncover behavioral patterns.
 The goal is to group 8,950 customers into meaningful segments and find associations between their financial behaviors.

 ---